grince/civicrm-user-guide/docs/appendices/glossary.md

 ## PhoneBank List

 A list created using CiviReport to make it easy for volunteers to call constituents en masse.
 This is often done to invite them to vote, request that they volunteer, take action, or donate.

 ## Premium

-A gift that can be offered to contributor in exchange for donation.
-**CiviCRM** allows offering premiums as a part of the donation gathering process.
+A gift that can be offered to contributor in exchange for donation. **CiviCRM** allows offering premiums as a part of the donation gathering process.

 ## Price Sets

 A way of storing and re-using complicated price structures for events.
 For example, you can charge for different elements of an event.

 ## Primary Location

 The information that a **constinutent** wants to be used as their main point of contact for mailings etc.

-## Profiles
+## Profile

 A set of fields used for collecting, modifying, and sharing data.
 See [Profles](/organising-your-data/profiles.md) for more information.

 ## Proprietary software

 Also called **closed software** or closed source software. **Software** licensed so that you cannot access the **source code** and modify it without first coming to an agreement with the authors.
 See also **open source software**.

 ## Protocol

 An agreed-upon method of doing something.
 HTTP and SMTP are two examples, one being an agreement on how to transfer website data across the web, the other an agreement on how email will be transferred across the web.

 ## Radio Button

 An element of a web-based application user interface that allows the user to choose only one of a predefined set of options.
 Usually indicated by a white circle that can be filled with a click.

 ## reCAPTCHA

 A common tool for testing whether a user is a human or a computer, used to prevent spam.

 ## Requirements